s-celles/Daily-News-Briefing/README.md

 ### Option 2: Perplexity API (requires 1 key)
 1. A Perplexity Sonar API key

+> **Note**: Perplexity is simple and easy to use, but Google is free and more customizable.

 ## Installation

 1. Open Obsidian Settings